matthewbarondeau/GitGuide/README.md

 ###### git log
 Now that you have gone through the process of commiting, you need to track your commits.
 The easiest way to do this is by using the log functionality.
-The syntax for this is "git log" which will pll up the log.
+The syntax for this is "git log" which will pull up the log.
 An example is shown below.

 ![](Images/gitlog.png)